jsfakianos/Insightfuls_01/README.md

   **Amazon EC2** instances will be used to serve and host **Apache Spark**.
 Spark facilitates Deep Learning through a Spark MLlib.
 The Machine Learning library allows Tensorflow-backed Keras models to be plugged into Spark so that the models can be applied in a distributed and scaled model.

   **Amazon S3** will be used to store new data as it is uploaded from a hospital professional, radiographer, or physician.
-This data will be pulled to a machine learning capable **EC2 P3** instance for continued training and evolution of the model which would then be integrated into other **EC2** instances for serving the application and receving the uploaded images.
+This data will be pulled to a machine learning capable **EC2 P3** instance for continued training and evolution of the model which would then be integrated into other **EC2** instances configured for serving the application and receiving the uploaded images.

+  The machine learning aspects are not meant to be a focus of this DevOps project as the infrastructure is meant to serve as a model for any machine learning project.
+Though, it is worth meantioning that the project is designed to allow continuous training of a **DenseNet201 convolutional neural network** with continuous deployment of the newly trained model.

   ** **